rxrc/archrc/README.md

 #### Final tasks

-Switch back to root and run the bootstrap script one more time.
+Run the bootstrap script one more time.
 This will be needed if you have configuration that only installs when certain packages are installed.

 ```
-$ logout
-# cd ~/archrc
 # ./bootstrap.zsh Hostname
 # ./units.zsh
 ```